mlb2251/mlb2251.github.io/docs/index.markdown

 <span style="font-size:80%">Last Updated: Sept 2022</span>

-**Sept 2022: See the [preprint](stitch.pdf) and [code](https://github.com/mlb2251/stitch) for our latest work *Stitch: Top-Down Synthesis for Library Learning* conditionally accepted to POPL 2023!
-A full tutorial including Python and Rust bindings soon to come.**
+**Sept 2022: See the [paper](https://arxiv.org/abs/2211.16605) and [code](https://github.com/mlb2251/stitch) for our latest work *Stitch: Top-Down Synthesis for Library Learning* accepted to POPL 2023!
+See the GitHub linked above for a tutorial on using Stitch**

 ---